vyuldashev/laravel-queue-rabbitmq/README.md

 ### Optional Config

 Optionally add queue options to the config of a connection.
-Every queue created with this connection, get's these properties.
+Every queue created for this connection, get's the properties.

 When you want to prioritize messages when they were delayed, then this is possible by adding extra options.
+- When max-priority is omitted, the max priority is set with 100.

 ```php
 'connections' => [